onnlucky/hotel/readme.txt

-expose parsed code: tlBlock, tlCall, tlAssign, tlLookup? or not? only optimize after parser, inspect step: single tlAssign become just name ...
+expose parsed code: tlBlock, tlCall, tlAssign, tlLookup? or not? only optimize after parser, inspect step: single tlAssign become just name ... give parser its own objects/classes instead of using tllists so much?

 add a syntax for blocks like `catch: e -> print exception` and `arr.each(e -> print e)`